cubistcastle/static-site-generators/README.md

 Finally I rationalized all the different versions, tidied it up, and released it as [Templer](https://github.com/skx/templer).

 My Requirements
 ---------------

-Like many people approaching the use of a static site generator I had only a few simple requirements:
+Like many people approaching the use of a static site generator I have a few requirements which shouldn't be too unreasonable:

 * The tool must allow me to separate the content and the layout.
    * Different pages/sections of the site must be able to use a different layout.
 * There must be support for both global and per-page variables.
    * Conditionals, loops, and similar would be great but are not strictly required.
    * Conditional file inclusion is absolutely required though.
+* Working "in-place" is a bonus, as it makes migration easier.
 * Handling symlinks in the input tree is required.
-* Working "in-place" is a bonus, as it makes migration easier.

 Testing Methodology